 In fact, sessions for objective setting will bring these people to the forefront and serve as a platform for people in your business units to work closer and learn from these knowledge holders.

-In turn, the knowledge and experience in your team grows exponentially, bringing to the forefront even more innovative, effective OKRs.
+In turn, the knowledge and experience in your team grow exponentially, bringing to the forefront even more innovative, effective OKRs.

 Finally, with open forums to share ideas and contribute to the setting of objectives also comes a natural collaboration.

-Once siloed departments of sales, marketing, customer service and product can come together to drive up accountability of objectives, inspire change and give a tremendous opportunity for the entire organization to understand the different plans contributing to the OKRs set by their colleagues.
+Once siloed departments of sales, marketing, customer service and product can come together to drive up the accountability of objectives, inspire change and give a tremendous opportunity for the entire organization to understand the different plans contributing to the OKRs set by their colleagues.

 How could you create bottom-up OKR goals?